holderbaum-io/think-about-website/pages/blog/launching-a-conference.md

 ## The main Theme

-It became quite clear that the ticket price is too high for a newcomer conference -- not for such a conference in general.
-But putting down several hundred Euros for a conference organized by unknown individuals for the first time takes a lot of trust.
+It became quite clear that the ticket price is appropriate for such a conference in general -- but too high for a newcomer conference.
+Putting down several hundred Euros for a conference organized by unknown individuals for the first time takes a lot of trust.

-This lead us to the decision of rethinking our pricing structure in order to find a more suitable pricing-model for a newcomer conference.
+This lead us to the decision of rethinking our pricing structure in order to find a more suitable pricing-model for our newcomer conference.
 Below is a breakdown and summary of our cost structure, how we changed it and our thinking process along the way.